Centauri Research University

 They came early, while Charles was still taking his afternoon nap, Bernie and Emiko, both.
 When told he was sleeping, they settled on the couch, and Emiko leaned forward.
 “Come back with us.
 You’re not happy here.”

 “Yes, I am,” Tori countered quickly.
 Charles had been asleep, but perhaps he was listening through her communications link again.
 She reached up to turn it off, but hesitated.
-He might need her.
-She let her hand drop.
+If he needed her… She let her hand drop.

 “But Tori, I heard some awful things.
 Dr. Jamel retired because of a berserk android who killed his great-grandson.”